Website NIȽTU,O Child and Family Services Society

 Our ideal candidate will also possess the following:

-· Knowledge of the seven Coast Salish communities we provide services to, and the culture, language and teachings.
+· Knowledge and appreciation of the seven Coast Salish communities we provide services to, and the culture, language and teachings.

 · Knowledge of and sensitivity to the shared context of colonization and the implications for Indigenous children, youth, families and communities;